em1e/java_practice/subjects/java-1.md

 Create a class with a few methods, each doing their own thing.
 Below you can read some of the tasks the class should do, they are also stated in the java file:

-- Print out how many helpers and mods there are on teh satff team.
+- Print out how many helpers and mods there are on the staff team.
 - Print out how many many managers there are.
 - Print out a staff members name at x position on an array.
 - Able to find out what role a staff member has.